oversluizen/public_html/wp-content/plugins/elementor/readme.txt

 * Tweak: Print container classes per document
 * Tweak: Added `elementor-edit-area-preview` and `elementor-edit-area-active` classes
 * Tweak: Removed wrapper for dynamic data
-* Fix: Per device Visibility for editor with multiple Elementor areas
+* Fix: Per device Visibility for editor with multiple elementor areas
 * Fix: CSS glitch for URL input with dynamic
 * Fix: Dynamic Show Before/After only when value is not empty